System

 # Work Mode

 The following takes Aelio inverter as an example, to show you how to set the work mode.
-For more details about work mode, visit https://wwwsolaxpower.com/products/ to view the corresponding user manual of inverter.

 # Self-Use Mode

-- Set parameters for Charge&Discharge period 1.
+- Set parameters for Charge&Discharge Period 1 based on your needs.

 # Feed-in Priority Mode